-Our lead physiotherapist Richard is qualified and very experienced in acupuncture.
+Our physiotherapists Richard and Kieran are both qualified and very experienced in acupuncture.
 It can be extremely beneficial for musculoskeletal conditions such as back pain, shoulder stiffness and knee pain especially when used side by side with more traditional physiotherapy treatments.

 What to expect?